pearu/f2py/doc/developers_guide.rst

 is to allow external tools to more simply manage fparser if it is used as a library.

-Eacho of the exceptions are now discussed in turn.
+Each of the exceptions are now discussed in turn.

 `NoMatchError` can be raised by a class when the text it is given does not match the pattern for the class.
 A class can also return an empty